-Welcome to the First Quarter 2017 Corcoran Report, our quarterly comparison of the East End’s residential real estate market.
-This report uses market-wide data from the Long Island Real Estate Report and is based upon transactions reported from January through March 2017.
+Welcome to the Third Quarter 2017 Corcoran Report, our quarterly comparison of the East End’s residential real estate market.
+This report uses market-wide data from the Long Island Real Estate Report and is based upon transactions reported from July through September 2017.
 It compares data to that reported in the same period of 2016.
 For the purposes of the South Fork market comparison, this report contrasts the villages and hamlets from Remsenburg to Montauk, plus Shelter Island, while the North Fork encompasses the area extending from Aquebogue to Orient.

 The South Fork